Security

 The easiest thing to do is write down all of your strong passwords in a small notebook and keep them in a locked drawer.

-There are various high-tech alternatives like, for example, keeping your passwords in the cloud or using a master password, but they all show vulnerabilities.
+There are various high-tech alternatives like, for example, keeping your passwords in the cloud or using a passwordless authentication method to stay safe online.

 7. Don’t Leave a Paper Trail